tikv/website/content/docs/5.1/reference/CLI/pd-recover.md

         weight: 3
 ---

-PD Recover is a disaster recovery tool of PD, used to recover the PD cluster which cannot start or provide services normally.
+PD Recover is a disaster recovery tool of PD, used to recover the PD cluster from disaster, e.g.

+- PD cannot start
+- PD losts its data because of disk failure.

 ## Compile from source code